-Optimizing P3D Scaffolds based bone tumor models ― for research on metastases to bone
+Optimizing P3D Scaffolds based bone tumor models ― for cancer research on metastases to bone

-Particle3D is happy to welcome our new research intern, Rie Andersen Lassen, who will be engaging in a new research project to optimize P3D Scaffolds based tumor models for research in metastases to bone.
+Particle3D is happy to welcome our new research intern, Rie Andersen Lassen, who will be engaging in a new cancer model research project to optimize P3D Scaffolds-based tumor models for research on metastases to bone.
 That is, the spread of cancer cells from cancerous tumors to bone.

 Below, you can read how Rie describes her project.

 The aim of this project is to optimize the P3D Scaffold for application in the field of bone metastases research to construct in vitro models suitable as replacements for in vivo studies to reduce animal harm and study costs.

 The optimization will be focused on improving the composition of the P3D Scaffolds’ components and structure, paired with human mesenchymal stem cells (hMSCs) to construct a “base” scaffold that exhibit traits and transmitter substance comparable to native bone tissue.